Reviews You Can Rely On

 Ease of Use

 Garmin is a large, older technology company.
 They've proceeded along a rocky road of user interfaces and ease.
 Nimble start-ups have pushed the business forward, forcing Garmin to adjust.
-This technology is complex, and use will be inherently tricky.
-That said, Garmin does a better and better job of smoothing out their devices' setup and service.
+This technology is complex, and its use will be inherently tricky.
+That said, Garmin does a better job of smoothing out their devices' setup and service.
 Configuring and using the inReach Messenger is easy enough, especially if your expectations are in line.

 garmin inreach messenger - expect to do some set up and configuration of your device and phone...